MMullen4/MMC-React-Portfolio/README.md

 ## Description
 This site is a portfolio of several projects I completed during my full-stack coding bootcamp class at UCLA, along with info regarding my background and contact details.
-It will display the latest technologies and skills I've learned through the course.
+It will display the latest technologies (e.g. Vite and React) and skills I've learned through the course.

 ## Visuals